-Educational sciences is divided up thematically into main areas.
+Educational science is divided up thematically into main areas.
 Here you shall state the theme that best describes the focus of the project.
-An overview of all areas and themes is available via the following link: “Thematic division of the educational sciences area Excel, 13.3 kB, opens in new window.”.
+A summary of all the areas and themes is available in the following document:

 Legal and formal requirements